QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-We see that Norway has a shorter time series so let us take a closer look at the underlying data
+We see that Norway has a shorter time series.

+Let us take a closer look at the underlying data and see if we can rectify this.

 ```{code-cell} ipython3
 data[['NOR']].dropna().head(n=5)